varlamovdima/DataStructures/README.md

 # Data structures and algorithms

-This repository contains implementation algorithms and data structures using C++
+This repository contains an implementation of algorithms and data structures using C++

 ## Environment